mylofi/local-vault/README.md

 ## Local Vaults

-A "local vault" is a JS object (JSON compatible), with the following three properties:
+A "local vault" is a JS object (JSON compatible), which is actually stored in the [client storage mechanism](#client-side-storage-adapters) you choose, either directly (for IndexedDB) or as a JSON serialized string.

+The local-vault object has the following three properties:

-* `accountID` string, holding the ID of the "local account" attached to one or more device passkeys, which themselves hold the encryption/decryption cryptographic key
+* `accountID` (string): holding the ID of the [*local account* attached to one or more device passkeys](https://github.com/mylofi/local-data-lock?tab=readme-ov-file#registering-a-local-account-and-lock-key-keypair), each of which [hold the (same) encryption/decryption cryptographic key](https://github.com/mylofi/local-data-lock?tab=readme-ov-file#how-does-it-work)

-* `rpID` string, holding the "ID" of the "relying party", which for web applications should almost always be the fully-qualified hostname (i.e., `document.location.hostname`) of the webapp
+* `rpID` (string): holds the [*relying party ID*](https://github.com/mylofi/local-data-lock?tab=readme-ov-file#configuring-passkeys), which for web applications should almost always be the fully-qualified hostname (i.e., `document.location.hostname`) of the webapp

-* `data` string, holding the encrypted data in base64 encoding
+* `data` (string): holds the encrypted data, in base64 encoding

-This local vault object is stored in the [client storage mechanism](#client-side-storage-adapters) you choose, either directly (for IndexedDB) or as a JSON serialized string.
+**NOTE:** This local-vault object is *not* something your code should retrieve or modify in any way, directly.
+Instead, you'll use the methods on the vault-instance, as described in the next section.

 ## Setting up a local vault instance

-The local vault object described previously is distinct from the vault-instance that you interact with in code.
-The vault-instance exposes a simple API (`get()`, `set()`, etc) for managing key-value style data access.
-Encryption and key-management is all handled automatically while interacting with the vault-instance.
+The vault-instance, created from a `connect()` call, exposes a simple API (`get()`, `set()`, etc) for managing key-value style data access.
+Encryption and key-management is all handled automatically while interacting with this vault-instance.

-To setup a new vault-instance, use the `connect()` method:
+To setup a new vault-instance:

 ```js
 import "@lo-fi/local-vault/adapter-idb";